How To Make Water Fufu From Scratch (Cassava Fufu)

 This post may contain affiliate links.
 Please read our disclosure policy.

-Water Fufuย is made by fermenting some cassava, also known as yuca root.
-The fermented cassava is ground into a puree which is eventually cooked into delicious fufu.
+Water Fufu is made by fermenting some cassava root, also known as yuca root.
+The fermented cassava, which has a pungent smell, is ground into a puree, drained to remove excess liquid, and eventually cooked into delicious fufu, which has a mild flavor.

-This can be eaten with a number of soups like ogbono soup or okra soup.
-The most common way it is eaten in Cameroon is with this vegetable calledย eru.
+This can be eaten with a variety of soups like ogbono soup, okra soup, or even groundnut soup.
+The most common way cassava dough is eaten in Cameroon is with a vegetable stew called Eru.
 The combination of water fufu and eru is absolutely delicious!

 In Nigeria, cassava fufu is eaten with egusi soup, bitter leaf soup, ogbono soup, and a host of other soups.
 I love it with Nigerian egusi soup!